 Saint Kitts and Nevis, which is also known as the Mother Colony of the West Indies, is in the northeast Caribbean.
-It gained complete independence from the United Kingdom relatively recently, in 1983.

 Those visiting this country will need to upload a negative PCR test and bring a copy of that on their trip.
 They will then need to remain on hotel property for a week before taking another test at a cost of USD $100.

 If that result is negative, they may go to specified areas off the hotel property.
 After a second week, a third PCR test will be administered, also costing $100.
 If it is negative, they may freely enter the country.